 The Consequences of Hearing Loss

 Our ability to hear is something most of us take for granted – until we lose it.
-Becoming progressively deaf has consequences: primarily social isolation and the resulting loneliness with depression & anxiety following.
+Becoming progressively deaf has consequences: primarily social isolation and the resulting loneliness with depression & anxiety to follow.
 Then there is the cognitive decline, probably one of the more serious considerations associated with hearing loss.

 Quality of life for the hearing impaired is impacted by 3 things: emotional reaction, behavioural reaction such as withdrawal and bluffing and cognitive reaction presenting as confusion; lack of focus, distracted behaviour and frustration and all that accompanies any state of frustration.

 So what can be done to mitigate the consequences of hearing loss?

 The first step in assessing hearing loss would be to schedule a hearing exam also known as an audiogram – a test which will determine if hearing loss has occurred and the severity of it.
 A hearing exam takes about an hour and is simple and non invasive.
 A technician equips you with headphones and then you respond appropriately to the signals sent through the headphones.
 From there a specialist in audio assistive devices can consult on what device would be best suited to your needs and to your budget.

 There is no benefit in living out your life hearing impaired